 We want to do everything possible to create a safe and orderly learning environment at Cavitt Junior High School.
 To accomplish this, in addition to classroom, school, and bus disciplinary programs, we prohibit certain items and activities.
 We have listed some of those for the student benefit.
 This is not all-inclusive but contains those items that have the potential for causing problems.
 These items will be confiscated and returned only to parents.
 The school is not responsible for housing or theft of confiscated items.

 We do not allow the following items at Cavitt Junior High or on the school bus:

-Aerosol cans Cameras
+Aerosol cans Cameras Perfumes

-Audio devices Glass containers
+Audio devices Glass containers Poppers Weapons (imitation or real)

-Balloons Laser pointers
+Balloons Laser pointers Water guns

-Perfumes Poppers V Water guns

-Weapons

 TELEPHONE USE

 Students: